f20/power-models/README.md

     perl pmod.pl -template=%%-DCPARPtest -pickbest CDCM/DCP-137/%-micro*.yml CDCM/Current/%-micro*.yml CDCM/Previous/%-micro*.yml CDCM/Data-2014-02/ENW*.yml CDCM/Future/Data-201*-02/ENW*.yml
     perl pmod.pl -template=%%-ARP -pickbest CDCM/Current/%-micro*.yml CDCM/Previous/%-micro*.yml CDCM/Data-20??-02/*Wales*.yml CDCM/Future/Data-20??-02/*Wales*.yml

-For information on how to use the Stata tools for EDCM verification, see the README.md file in the "Stata EDCM" folder.
+For information on how to use the Stata tools to test EDCM spreadsheets, see the file "How to use.txt" in the "Stata EDCM" folder.

 This software is licensed under open source licences.
 Check the source code for details.